SLICOT/SLICOT-ModelReduction/README.md

 The programs have been extensively tested on various test examples and are fully documented.

-Many of the implemented functions are based on the computational procedures described in Chapter 10 of the book:

 The current release of `SLICOT-ModelReduction` is version 1.0, dated November 1, 2021.

 ## Requirements

-The codes have been developed under MATLAB 2015b and have been tested with MATLAB 2016a through 2020b.
+The codes have been tested with MATLAB 2015b through 2020b.
 To use the functions, the Control System Toolbox must be installed in MATLAB running under 64-bit Windows 7, 8, 8.1 or 10.
+Presently there is no support for Linux.

 ## License

-* See [`LICENSE`](https://github.com/SLICOT/SLICOT-ModelReduction/blob/main/LICENSE) for licensing information.
+* See [`LICENSE`](https://github.com/SLICOT/SLICOT-ModelReduction/blob/master/LICENSE) for licensing information.

-* Please cite `SLICOT-ModelReduction` as " A. Varga "Model reduction software in the SLICOT library", In "Applied and Computational Control, Signals, and Circuits, Ed.
-B. Datta", Vol. 2, pp. 239-282, Kluwer Academic Publishers, Boston, 2001.
+* Please cite `SLICOT-ModelReduction` as A. Varga, Model reduction software in the SLICOT library, In _Applied and Computational Control, Signals, and Circuits, Ed.
+B. Datta, Vol. 2, pp. 239-282, Kluwer Academic Publishers, Boston, 2001_.